 Shelley Horn isn’t typically a woman to make waves nor is she interested in heading up any political movements.
-In fact, up until this year’s election, the 57-year-old Gillette native had never even cast a vote.
+In fact, up until this year’s election, 57-year-old Horn had never even cast a vote.

 In November, she voted for Liz Cheney.
 Now, she’s calling for the Wyoming Congresswoman’s recall in an online petition she posted late Tuesday night after Cheney announced her support in voting to impeach President Trump.

 It’s not Trump himself – though she did vote for him – that’s got Horn so upset.
 Rather, it’s what she sees the impeachment doing to a country that’s already diametrically divided.
 Horn further views Cheney’s recent actions as pandering to the Democrats to the detriment of the voters back home.

 “She doesn’t speak for the people of Wyoming,” Horn said by phone Wednesday afternoon as signatures on her petition continued to ratchet up with new signers every few seconds.

 As of press time, it had already garnered over 7,500 signatures from all across the state.

 Horn said she’s never done anything like this before, but when she heard Cheney’s announcement, it was the last straw for the mother of five daughters, all of whom are surprised to see the spit and vinegar in their mother’s latest actions of which she said they fully approve.

 “I don’t care if you’re for Trump or against him,” she said.
 “This isn’t going to help anyone.
 Period.”

 She’s not surprised by the number of signatures, and acknowledges that the petition is not a call to see Cheney physically removed from office.
 Rather, Horn hopes it sends Cheney a staunch message that many in Wyoming aren’t happy with her recent actions.